cloudmesh/cloudmesh-cloud/docs-source/source/CM4README.md

 TODO: update the link

-Please refer to [here](https://github.com/cloudmesh/cloudmesh-cloud/tree/master/cm4/vagrant/README.md) to see how to setup Vagrant with cm4.
+Please refer to [here](https://github.com/cloudmesh/cloudmesh-cloud/tree/master/cloudmesh-cloud/vagrant/README.md) to see how to setup
+Vagrant with cloudmesh.

 ## What we have implemented

-* the function to install `cm4` and its required packages
+* the function to install `cms` and its required packages
 * the function to manage the virtual machines from cloud service providers (Azure, AWS, and Openstack)
 * the function to use *MongoDB* for saving data

-### The Preparation for installing `cm4` (David)
+### The Preparation for installing cloudmesh (David)

 * requriements.txt : the required packages
 * setup.py
-* cm4/command/command.py : the python class defines the interface for the command-line `cm4`
+* cloudmesh-cloud/command/command.py : the python class defines the interface for the command-line `cms`

 ``` commandline
 $ cms